okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Sematic Systems

 Semantic systems are larger than gender or animacy systems and take into account the actual semantics of a laguage.
 Sometimes there will be crossover.
 Austrailan language Dyirbal, all nouns are assigned to one of four classes, each taking a different article.

+They were broken down into:

+- Class I: Men and other animate things
+- Class II: Women and certain stinging things
+- Class III: Edible plants and trees with edible fruit
+- Class IV: Everything else